 What makes me stand out as a designer

 I’m not the type of person who’s interested in awards, but I understand they might be important for you.
-I have won 4 awards—3 for accessibility, 1 for innovation.
+I have won 4 awards—three for accessibility, one for innovation.

 Focus on business goals

 Instead of pretty pictures, you will see in my portfolio: